What is a sensory deficit

 Sensory deficit and our loved one

-Aging has a serious impact on the senses of our elderly loved one and the major ones that are affected include vision and hearing.
-Vision impairment and changes in hearing can have a life-changing impact on our elderly loved ones.
+Aging has a serious impact on the senses of our loved one and the major ones that are affected include vision and hearing.
+Vision impairment and changes in hearing can have a life-changing impact on our loved ones.
 According to Jayant Pinto, who is an MD, associate professor of surgery at Chicago, sensory impairment is a common factor in old age and is one of the serious causes of health concerns and accidents such as burns, which practically occurs due to loss of sensitivity to touch.
-He adds that food poisoning among the elderly population is also common due to the loss of sensation to smell, which does not allow our elderly to recognize fresh foods from the spoiled ones.
+He adds that food poisoning among the elderly population is also common due to the loss of sensation to smell, which does not allow our loved ones to recognize fresh foods from the spoiled ones.

 In view of this, it becomes important to learn about the common forms of the sensory deficit and the various tips to take care of our elderly loved ones.